-Glen Koropchuk is a mining engineer with ~30 years of global, multiple commodity, operations, project development and corporate social investment experience predominantly with Anglo American & De Beers Canada.
-Prior to his retirement from De Beers Canada Inc. in 2016, Glen was Chief Operating Officer and responsible for delivering safe, operational excellence from the Snap Lake and Victor diamond mines in Canada's north.
-Notably, he also led the permitting, Indigenous engagement, and project management for the Gahcho Kue diamond mine in the Northwest Territories.
+Glen Koropchuk is a mining engineer with more than 35 years of global, multiple commodity, operations, project development, government and Indigenous relations and corporate social investment and Environmental, Social and Governance (ESG) experience predominantly with Anglo American & De Beers.
+Prior to his retirement from De Beers in 2016, Glen was COO of De Beers Canada and responsible for delivering safe, operational excellence for the Snap Lake and Victor diamond mines in Canada's north.
+Notably, he also led the permitting, Indigenous engagement, and project management for the Gahcho Kue diamond mine in the Northwest Territories that was finished on budget, on time, and was recognized as the world's largest new diamond mine at its opening ceremony in 2016.
+Glen currently serves as a Director of other listed and private companies including Atrum Coal and LiteZone Technologies Inc.